Biden’s push for unity faces test with Supreme Court fight | WTOP

 Various groups already wanted Biden to endorse abolishing the Senate filibuster to allow anything to pass by majority vote.
 Now some want Biden to add the warning that a Democratic majority and President Biden would expand the Supreme Court at their first opportunity.

 Even Senate Minority Leader Chuck Schumer, a consummate establishment Democrat like Biden, has declared that “nothing is off the table” if Trump and Senate Majority Leader Mitch McConnell go through with cementing a 6-3 conservative supermajority four years after denying Garland a confirmation vote.
-Garland would have tilted the court 5-4 in favor of Democratic appointees, leaving a 4-4 court without Ginsburg.
+Garland would have tilted the court 5-4 in favor of Democratic appointees in 2016, with Ginsburg’s death leaving a 4-4 court.

 Inflaming tensions are other fundamental dynamics.
 Republicans hold a 53-seat Senate majority, but that group collectively represents millions fewer Americans and got millions fewer combined votes than the 47 senators in the Democratic caucus.
 Trump is the second consecutive Republican president not to win the national popular vote in his first election.
 In fact, since 1988 Republicans have won the presidential popular vote just one time: President George W. Bush’s re-election in 2004.